Instant Oats vs. Old-Fashioned Oats: The Uses for Each Type

 Rolled oats are another term for old-fashioned oats, so if you see that in a recipe, you’re good to go!
 They are sometimes also called whole oats.
 Learn more about the different types of oats.

-Quick-cooking oats are more processed than old-fashioned oats.
-They’re precooked, dried and flattened, which allows them to do exactly what they promise: they can be prepared a lot faster—just needing some water—so you can whip up breakfast in minutes.
+Instant oats and quick-cooking oats are more processed than old-fashioned oats.
+Quick-cooking oats are precooked, dried and flattened, which allows them to do exactly what they promise.
+They can be prepared a lot faster—just needing some water—so you can whip up breakfast in minutes.
 But because of their convenience, they tend to lose their texture, are mushier and don’t have as distinct of a flavor.

 How to Substitute One Kind of Oats for Another